cardinalblue/slides-workshop-innofest-s25a-mcp/sections/01-introduction.md

 <v-clicks>

 ## Not in this Workshop
-- No environment setup & No tutorial on how to configuration MCP server in MCP clients
+- No environment setup & No tutorial on how to configure MCP server in MCP clients
 - Less technical details and more analogies
 - Focusing only on the "tool" capability of MCP server
 - Find a developer to help